 Plant With Purpose requires all fellows to possess a mature Christian faith, as they are working on behalf of our local partner organizations and spiritual renewal in accordance to the Bible is an integrated part of the local program.

-Accepted fellows will convene for a week-long orientation at the Plant With Purpose headquarters in San Diego in June.
+Accepted fellows will convene for a week-long orientation at the Plant With Purpose headquarters in San Diego in late June.
 All fellows will deploy from San Diego to their field office assignment following orientation.

 All fellowships require a 10-12 month commitment.